electron/rfcs/text/0014-ai-prompt-api.md

 For the initial implementation, the local AI handler will only support the prompt API, but the long term intention is that this handler would also support other Built-in AI APIs.

 ### Session.registerLocalAIHandlerScript

 `ses.registerLocalAIHandlerScript(options)`
 * `options` Object
   * `filePath` string - Path of the script file.
 Must be an absolute path.

+Returns `string` - The ID of the registered local AI handler script.

+`ses.unregisterPreloadScript(id)`

+* `id` string - local AI handler script ID

+Unregisters the specified local AI handler script and terminates the associated utility process if it is running.

 ### localAIHandler